The Lorelei Signal: Production

 In addition to her normal role as Nurse Chapel, Majel Barrett supplies the voice of Theela, the head of the Taurean women, Nichelle Nichols supplies the voice of security officer Lt.
 Davison in addition to that of Lt.
-Uhura and James Doohan adds the voice of Lt.
+Uhura, and James Doohan adds the voice of Lt.
 Carver to his usual role of Chief Engineer Scott.
 (Doohan also sings part of an old Welsh folk song, "Yr Hufen Melyn" ("The Yellow Cream") as the Enterprise is seen drifting by the planet, in a segment that lasts over half a minute.)

 Co-producer Lou Scheimer recounted that during the table read for the episode, "Nichelle [Nichols] yelled happily, 'What you're kidding?
 I actually get to run the Enterprise?
 Really?'
 It broke the whole room up."
 This is one of three times a woman commands the Enterprise, the other two being in "The Cage" by Number One, and "Turnabout Intruder" by Dr. Janice Lester.

 Reception

-In 2015, Den of Geek listed "The Lorelei Signal" as one of the top 25 episodes from a grouping of TOS and TAS together.

-In 2016, The Hollywood Reporter rated "The Lorelei Signal" the 91st best episode of all Star Trek episodes, prior to Star Trek: Discovery.

-In 2016, SyFy noted this episode as having her third best scene in Star Trek for Uhura.

-A 2018 Star Trek binge-watching guide by Den of Geek recommended this episode as part of the "foundations of Star Trek" group.
+Den of Geek listed "The Lorelei Signal" as one of the top 25 episodes from a grouping of TOS and TAS together.
+The Hollywood Reporter rated "The Lorelei Signal" the 91st best episode of all Star Trek episodes, prior to Star Trek: Discovery.
+SyFy noted this episode as having Uhura's third best scene in Star Trek.
+A Star Trek binge-watching guide by Den of Geek recommended this episode as part of the "foundations of Star Trek" group.